-We've highlighted the top 10 Mediterranean holiday hot spots so you can spend sun-kissed afternoons on the blissful beaches of Majorca, Ibiza, Santorini, Nice and beyond, without flying too far.
-The mild Mediterranean climate is a hit all year round, so our dreamy destinations are ideal whether you're craving a short haul summer break or winter sun escape!
+We've highlighted the top 10 Mediterranean holiday hot spots so you can spend sun-kissed afternoons on the blissful beaches of Majorca, Ibiza, Santorini, St Juloan’s and beyond, without flying too far.
+The lovely Mediterranean climate is a hit all year round, with sun found from April-October and even outside of these months too, so our dreamy destinations are ideal whether you're craving a short haul summer break or winter sun escape!

-Not sure where to spend summer 2018?
-Make the most of these diverse Med resorts..
+Not sure where to spend summer 2022?
+Make the most of these diverse Med resorts…

 Majorca’s mild climate makes it a holiday hotspot for beach lovers, with family-friendly beaches, great watersports and lively nightlife.
 Spend hours sunbathing on the golden sands, snorkel in rocky coves and let kids have fun paddling in the shallow waters of the Blue Flag Platja de Muro.
 You can also explore the Serra de Tramuntana mountains, visit wineries and simply enjoy the lush countryside.
 For foodies, there are about seven Michelin-starred restaurants to try out, besides plenty of tasty tapas bars, especially in the capital Palma.

 We've cherry-picked the best family resorts in Majorca for when you want to whisk the kids away for fun in the Mediterranean sun.